Social media: Egypt

 On 27 July 2020, in Egypt, two women were sentenced to two years of imprisonment for posting TikTok videos, which the government claimed as "violating family values".

 Thailand

 In the 2014 Thai coup d'état, the public was explicitly instructed not to 'share' or 'like' dissenting views on social media or face prison.

 United States

+Outside of China and Russia, US platforms exert an overwhelming dominance in the global social media space.
+Under the second presidency of Donald Trump, the US government has heavily pressured foreign governments to prevent regulation of US social media companies and the algorithms they use, with specific examples in Australia, the United Kingdom, and the European Union.

-Historically, platforms were responsible for moderating the content that they presented.
+Domestically, platforms have been deemed responsible for moderating the content that they presented.
 They set rules for what was allowable, decided which content to promote and which to ignore.
 The US enacted the Communications Decency Act in 1996.
 Section 230 of that act exempted internet platforms from legal liability for content authored by third parties.

 No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."
 (47 U.S.C. § 230(c)(1)).